welcoMattic/painless-authentication-with-access-token/slides/slides.md

 </v-click>

 <!--
+Ok.
+Concretely, what is an access token?

+1.

+2.

+3.

+4., yes a taco emoji could be an access token

-All these strings could be access tokens.
+All those strings could be access tokens.

 NEXT

 Basically, any string could be an access token.
-But some are self-described, like JWT.
-Once decoded, they gives you exploitable data
+But some are self-contained, like JWT.

+Once decoded, they gives you exploitable data like user identifier, expiration date etc -->
--->

 ---

 # 📑 Use cases

-Authentication with Access Token is useful in some contexts, like
+Authentication with **Access Token** is useful in some contexts, like

 * Stateless user login
-* API Gateway in front of private APIs
+* **API Gateway** in front of private APIs
 * Application that access to personal data provided by a third party
-* Micro-services between them
+* **Micro-services** between them
-* Client applications of a SaaS API
+* Client applications of a **SaaS API**
 * …

 <!--
+When are they used?
+There are plenty of use cases.
 Access tokens are widely used in our industry, especially between applications.

+For instance, in a micro services architecture, each service could request others, with access tokens, to ensure that they are granted to access resources.
 -->

 ---

 # 🤨 Ok, so?

-* Must be sent in a HTTP request to fetch a protected resource
+* Must be sent in a **HTTP request** to fetch a protected resource
-* The application expects to find a token, **verifies** it and decides to allow access or not
+* The application expects to find a token, 👉 **validate** 👈 it and decide to allow access or not

 <v-click>
   <img src="/images/auth-schema.png" class="mt-10 w-10/12 mx-auto" />
 </v-click>

 <!--
-  To be access tokens, those strings must be sent in HTTP request.
+To really be access tokens, those strings must be sent in HTTP request.
-  The application expects to find valid token, in order to let you access the resource.
+The application expects to find a token, then validate it, in order to let you access the resource.

+NEXT

+Here is a basic schema representing a client requesting a protected resource with an access token passed in query string.
+The application on the server will returns the resource only if the token is valid.
 -->

 ---